Colectiv nightclub fire: International aid

 Immediately after the Club Colectiv tragedy, Romania could have requested assistance through the EU Civil Protection Mechanism.
 However, the request was only made six days after the fire.
-Thus the European Commission received on 5 November a request from the Romanian Government to transfer to other member states of the European Union or the European Economic Area about 80 patients who could not be treated in Romania.
-Interim Prime Minister Sorin Cîmpeanu had stated that Romania had not triggered the mechanism because the Club Colectiv tragedy had not fitted the formal definition of disasters.
+Thus, on November 5th the European Commission received a request from the Romanian Government to transfer about 80 patients who could not be treated in Romania to other member states of the European Union or the European Economic Area.
+Interim Prime Minister Sorin Cîmpeanu stated that Romania had not triggered the mechanism because the Club Colectiv tragedy had not fitted the formal definition of disasters.

 On 8 November, 10 injured victims were transported by a NATO C-17 aircraft to clinics in the United Kingdom and Norway.
 Previously, two patients had been transferred to Vienna, and two others to Tel HaShomer Hospital in Tel Aviv.
 Likewise, the day before, 16 victims had been transported to hospitals in the Netherlands and Belgium.
 Two of them (a Romanian citizen and an Italian woman) died in Rotterdam.
 Some doctors came to Romania to see the patients before the transfer.

 Musicians

 Four days after the tragedy, German DJ Markus Schulz sent a public message on Facebook, announcing to his fans that he will no longer hold concerts accompanied by pyrotechnics, also expressing his sympathy for the victims and their families.

 On 7 November Dutch composer and violinist André Rieu came to Bucharest and went to the site of the tragedy to pay his respects.
 Visibly affected by the event, he promised to donate money to the victims and write a song about the tragedy.
 Likewise, Spanish tenor José Carreras sent a message to the victims of the Club Colectiv fire, saying that he is praying "for all the souls that have left this world".

 On 25 November, before their concert at Arenele Romane in Bucharest, the heavy metal band Sepultura saluted survivors from the Colectiv nightclub fire and expressed their regrets.
-They also made a donation for the victims.
+They also donated to the victims.

 On 11 December, after their concert in Bucharest, members of the Finnish rock band Nightwish visited several survivors of the nightclub fire at the Grigore Alexandrescu Hospital.

 In 2016, to mark the anniversary of the fire, a compilation album entitled Back To Life – A Tribute To Goodbye To Gravity was released.
 Among the contributors were current and ex-members of My Dying Bride, Tristania, Mortiis, Eluveitie and Bucium (whose former drummer Adrian Rugină died in the fire).
 It also included the last recording of Goodbye to Gravity, a cover of Babylon Zoo's "Spaceman".